 Sometimes, personal data is transferred outside of the UK/EEA for the purposes of market research analysis, data storage, survey collection and data analysis and for the payment of incentives.
 By submitting your personal data, you acknowledge and agree to the fact that your personal data may be stored, processed and transferred outside of the UK/EEA.
 You also acknowledge that the transfer of personal data via the Internet is not entirely secure, though we will do our best to ensure its protection.
 Furthermore, the personal data we store is protected by security measures and processes, in order that your data be protected from disclosure or nefarious access.

-Where necessary, further transfers of personal data will be outlined via our market research participant consent process.
+Where necessary, further transfers of personal data will be outlined via our research participant consent process.
 For transfers of personal data (video and audio files, contact telephone numbers of the purpose of interviewing) to client agencies located outside the UK/EEA: In this situation your personal data is protected under an appropriate privacy mechanism and/or EC adequacy decision and/or by EU approved standard contractual clauses and/or binding corporate rules and/or by Confidentiality Agreement, held by our client.
 We will always request your consent for this to happen.
-For any questions, do e-mail: firstname.lastname@example.org at any time.
+For any questions, e-mail: email@example.com.

 Medicys Limited has designated the IT Department to oversee its information security program.
 The IT Department shall review and approve any material changes to this program as necessary.
 Any questions, concerns, or comments regarding this Policy also may be directed to firstname.lastname@example.org